starfive-tech/VisionFive2/README.md

 #### Burn Image File to SD Card

-The `sdcard.img` can be burn into a tf card. e.g. through `dd` command as below
+The `sdcard.img` can be burned onto a tf card. e.g. through `dd` command as below

 ```
 $ sudo dd if=work/sdcard.img of=/dev/sdX bs=4096